askalamentor/rock-paper-scissors/README.md

-# rock-paper-scissors
+# Rock-paper-scissors game

-Rock, paper and scissors game.
+Rock, paper and scissors game was created using HTML, CSS and vanilla JS.

+* Choose your weapon and try to win against computer.
+* Whoever reaches five point wins the game.

+<a href="https://askalamentor.github.io/rock-paper-scissors/">Live app</a>